 Statistical analysis

 The patients’ characteristics are reported as the median (range) or frequency as appropriate.
-Differences in the baseline characteristics of patients who underwent Ch and those who underwent Ch + RL were compared using the t test for normally distributed continuous data, the Wilcoxon rank sum test for skewed continuous data, or the chi-squared test or Fisher’s exact test for categorical variables.
+Differences in the baseline characteristics of patients who underwent Ch and those who underwent Ch + RL were compared using the t-test for normally distributed continuous data, the Wilcoxon rank sum test for skewed continuous data, or the chi-squared test or Fisher’s exact test for categorical variables.
 Kaplan-Meier curves and the log-rank test were used to evaluate the survival difference between patients who underwent Ch and those who underwent Ch + RL.
 Cox proportional hazards models were applied to estimate HRs and their 95% confidence intervals (CIs) for prognosis after adjusting for age, sex, hospital volume, and resection margin.
 As lymph node metastasis status could not be determined in patients who underwent Ch, this variable was not included in the models for analysis.
 The models were tested using different subsets of covariates to assess the robustness of the results.
 Furthermore, as we classified surgery type according to the surgical reports, some patients who underwent Ch + RL had missing pathological reports on nodal status and were thus excluded from the sensitivity analysis.

 Since combined Hep was considered the standard procedure for T1b GBC in the guidelines, this surgical procedure was considered a prognostic factor in this study.
 Combined Hep was performed in most patients who underwent Ch + RL.
-To evaluate the prognostic impact of combined Hep + Ch + RL on T1b patients, two analyses were carried out: (1) to adjust combined Hep in the Cox regression; and (2) to determine whether combined Hep improved the prognosis of patients who underwent lymphadenectomy.
+To evaluate the prognostic impact of combined Hep + Ch + RL on T1b patients, two analyses were carried out: to adjust combined Hep in the Cox regression, and to determine whether combined Hep improved the prognosis of patients who underwent lymphadenectomy.
 Kaplan-Meier curves and the log-rank test were used to explore the differences in survival between the dichotomized groups in the subpopulations.
 All statistical analyses were performed using R version 3.6.2 (R Foundation for Statistical Computing, Vienna, Austria).
 Differences with a two-sided P < 0.05 were considered statistically significant.

 RESULTS